Group actions with commensurated subsets, wallings and cubings

 Let $\N$ be the set of nonnegative integers.

 \begin{prop} Let $\ell$ be an unbounded cardinal definite function on $\Z$ associated to a transitive $\Z$-set $X$.
 Then there exists a bounded function $b:\Z\to\N$ such that we have $\ell(n)=|n|+b(n)$ for all $n\in\Z$. \end{prop} \begin{proof} Since $\ell=\ell_M$ is unbounded, $X$ is infinite and hence we can identify $X$ to $\Z$.
 Then $M\subset\Z$ is commensurated by translations and hence has a finite boundary in the standard Cayley graph of $\Z$.
-It follows that $M$ is commensurable to $\emptyset$, $\Z$, $\N$ or $-\N$.
+It follows that $M$ is commensurate to $\emptyset$, $\Z$, $\N$ or $-\N$.
 The first two cases are excluded since $\ell$ is unbounded, and in the last two cases, we obtain that $\ell(n)=|n|+b(n)$ with $b:\Z\to\Z$ bounded.
-We claim that $b(\Z)\subset\N$; indeed, for all $k\ge 1$ and $n$, we have, by subadditivity
+It turns out that $b(\Z)\subset\N$; indeed, for all $k\ge 1$ and $n$, we have, by subadditivity